bookofproofs/bookofproofs.github.io/_sources/branches/geometry/elements-euclid/book-10-incommensurable-magnitudes/existence-of-fraction-of-number-smaller-than-given-number.md

 (not yet contributed)

-[^1]: This theorem is the basis of the so-called {\em method of exhaustion}, and is generally attributed to "Eudoxus of Cnidus":https://www.bookofproofs.org/history/eudoxus-of-cnidus/ (translator's note).
+[^1]: This theorem is the basis of the so-called {\em method of exhaustion}, and is generally attributed to [Eudoxus of Cnidus](https://mathshistory.st-andrews.ac.uk/Biographies/Eudoxus/) (translator's note).